mhorpheus/test/DFIR-Resilient.md

 - Always use the same format of your name and avoid variations (to avoid problems during reporting hours usage),
 - Pick an "Item" value to describe type of activity,
 - Define "Hours Type" value to ensure that value is properly counted, options are:
-	- "Subscription" - for billable hours covering X-Force IR work consuming subscription hours pool, eg. analysis, Incident Response, report writing, etc.
+	- "Subscription" - for billable hours covering XFIR work consuming subscription hours pool, eg. analysis, Incident Response, report writing, etc.
-	- "PCR" (Project Change Request) - for billable hours covering X-Force IR work, but not consuming subscription hours from the pool due to various reasons - most often because the pool is already empty.
+	- "PCR" (Project Change Request) - for billable hours covering XFIR work, but not consuming subscription hours from the pool due to various reasons - most often because the pool is already empty.
 In most of the cases this represents a pool of additional hours purchased by customer to cover additional time over what was available in their retainer.
 	- "Non-subscription" - for other billable hours, which do not consume subscription hours from the pool, eg. time spent on triage.
 More details on how to claim triage time are available [here](DFIR-Triage-Scoping.md#Claiming).
 - Enter hours in a daily breakdown,
 - Hours usage should be consistent with what was entered into Claim systems (ILS/Time@IBM),